Argentine lawmakers approve bill to legalize abortion - Journal du Cameroun

 Argentina’s Episcopal Conference said the Senate would now have “an opportunity to look for new and creative solutions so that no woman has to go for an abortion.”

+Miguel Angel Pichetto, a Peronist opposition leader in the Senate, said the vote had created “an unstoppable effect, and I am confident the law will be approved.”

+“The Senate has to take into account citizens’ demand and legislate for realities, abortion is not a question of faith but of public health,” said the head of the Senate’s ruling Cambrimos bloc, Luis Naidenoff.

-Analyst Sol Prieto described the vote as “a setback from the Church.”
+Analyst Sol Prieto described the vote as “a setback” for the Church.

 “Abortion has been decriminalized in Ireland, and now it’s the turn of Argentina,” he said.